caiannello/Pugputer6309/README.md

 (Except RAM chips, which are plentiful and affordable these days, and a modern microcontroller to handle SD card, audio, and GPIO.)

-Once this project is further along, I plan on making some demo videos and putting them on my [youtube channel](https://www.youtube.com/appliedcryogenics), in the meantime, there's just some old projects on there, but it might still be worth a browse.

 Projects in the Hardware directory:
   (Using CADSOFT EAGLE 4.16r2)